scrossuk/locic/docs/ValueGenerators.rst

 Value Generators
 ================

-Value Generators are ranges that produce a sequence of values.
+Value Generators are :doc:`ranges <Ranges>` that produce a sequence of values.
 These are usually integers incrementing by 1 for use in :doc:`Control Flow <ControlFlow>`, however they could produce almost any sequence.

 Counters
 --------